Bogdan14pro/pysorta/README.md

 ├── 2025-06
 │   └── demo.mov
 ```
+***

 ## 🐍 So again - what is PySorta?

 PySorta (short for “Python Sorta Everything”) is a friendly, flexible script to clean up digital messes.
 Whether you’re decluttering a Downloads folder or sorting design assets, PySorta helps you do it cleanly and effortlessly.
+But it's also an invitation to the world of folks who are new to this, and want to be a part of it - hack away my friends!

+***

 ## 🤝 Contributing